Italian Pilgrimages: all you need to know

 But what exactly is a pilgrimage, and how does it differ from a "regular" walking tour?
 How many are there in Italy, and which one should you choose?
 What can you expect, and what kind of accommodation will you find along the way?

-In this article, we shed some light on these questions, preparing you to choose your first (or next) pilgrimage – especially considering the upcoming jubilee in Rome in 2025, now may be the best time to do it!
+In this article, we shed some light on these questions, preparing you to choose your first (or next) pilgrimage – now may be the best time to do it!

 In Italy, Rome and the Vatican are the ultimate places of significance, with Saint Peter's Square traditionally marking the route's end.
 Many pilgrimage routes end in Rome – including the Via Francigena (also known as the Camino to Rome), St. Francis Walk, Via Romea Germanica, and more.
 After visiting Rome, pilgrims could continue towards Brindisi, in the southern region of Puglia, from where they would embark toward the Holy Land.